spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <WarningBox>

-The installer does not currently work on running on Apple Silicon.
+The installer does not currently work on MacOS running on Apple Silicon.

 </WarningBox>